 Bright shoots of everlastingness.

-In the next section, the poet continues on the same path of describing the life he used to lead when he was young.
+In these lines, Vaughan continues on the same path of describing the life he used to lead when he was young.
 The speaker is remembering the years of his life which were not marked by his “tongue” wounding his own “conscience.”
 He didn’t worry about what was morally right or wrong, he simply lived as a young person.

 O, how I long to travel back,